fusion809/fusion809.github.io-old2/_drafts/IDE-TE/06-bluefish.md

 ### Features
 Syntax highlighting is available for almost (if not all) all computer languages used in web development.

+### Obtaining It
+Bluefish is in the official repositories of most distributions.

 ### Advantages (Pros)
 * Customizable.
 * Has features that would appeal to a web developer.